What is IRS Form 1040EZ?

 Sources of income

-The next section, payments, credits and tax, is where you list tax payments you have already made through employer withholding or making estimated tax payments.
-If you had federal tax withheld from your paycheck, your employer will issue you a W-2 reporting the total amount withheld.
+Here, you listed tax payments you had already made through employer withholding or estimated tax payments.
+If you had federal tax withheld from your paycheck, your employer would issue you a Form W-2 reporting the total amount withheld.

-If you are eligible to claim the making work pay tax credit or the earned income credit, you can claim it in this section.
-However, these are the only two tax credits you can claim when filing on Form 1040EZ.
-You then add up all of your payments and credits before calculating the amount of tax you owe on your taxable income.
-Use the tax tables in the instructions to find the amount of tax you owe for your filing status and taxable income.
+If you were eligible for the EITC, you could claim it in this section.
+However, these were the only two tax credits you could claim when filing Form 1040EZ.
+You then added up all of your payments and credits before calculating the tax on your taxable income.
+You could use the tax tables in the instructions to find the amount of tax you owed for your filing status and taxable income.

 Calculating refunds and amounts due

 If your total tax payments and credits exceeded the calculated tax on your income, then you were entitled to a refund for overpayment.
 If you calculated a refund, you could enter your bank information and have it deposited directly to your account.
 If you had underpaid, then you needed to make a payment for the remaining balance.